JBecera/CafePOS/README.md

 ## Author

-Built by Jian as a full stack development portfolio project.
+Built by Jian Brenz Becera as a full stack development portfolio project.